nanit/kubernetes-graphite-cluster/README.md

 ## Verifying The Deployment:
 To verify everything works as expected:

-1. kubectl exec -it statsd-daemon-0 /bin/sh
+1. Enter an interactive shell session in one of the pods: `kubectl exec -it statsd-daemon-0 /bin/sh`
-2. run `echo "test_counter:1|c" | nc -w1 -u statsd 8125` a few times to get some data into graphite
+2. run `echo "test_counter:1|c" | nc -w1 -u statsd 8125` a few times to get some data into Graphite
 3. Install curl `apk --update add curl`
-4. Fetch your data: `curl 'graphite/render?target=stats.counters.test_counter.count&from=-10min&format=json'`
+4. Fetch data from Graphite: `curl 'graphite/render?target=stats.counters.test_counter.count&from=-10min&format=json'`

 You should see a lot of null values along with a your few increments.